 As luxury business analyst Uché Okonkwo puts it, “Some common characteristics that consumers seek in luxury brands today include high perceived prestige … and their association with fashion and an affluent lifestyle.”
 These elements are conveyed by way of brands’ aesthetics of choice and their oft-very-elaborate marketing efforts.
 But they are also communicated to consumers directly with a name or logo – if brands’ creatives and business teams are doing their jobs in effectively positioning the brand.

-This association or larger brand image/ethos is to a large extent – what consumers are buying when they purchase a product, and conglomerate-owned labels know and have been pursuing this as a business model for decades.
-Aith this in mind, the product at issue, the one on which the logo or name appears, and the story-telling associated with those elements, is arguably only secondary to the brand, itself.
-This is something Lazaro Hernandez, co-founder of New York-based brand Proenza Schouler, spoke to recently at the French-American Chamber of Commerce in saying that “the idea of what is luxurious is changing; I think it’s about brand rather than luxury.”
+This association or larger brand image/ethos is to a large extent what consumers are buying when they purchase a product, and conglomerate-owned labels know and have been pursuing this as a business model for decades.
+Aith this in mind, the product at issue – the one on which the logo or name appears, and the story-telling associated with those elements – is arguably only secondary to the brand, itself.
+This is something Lazaro Hernandez, co-founder of New York-based brand Proenza Schouler, spoke to recently at the French-American Chamber of Commerce in saying that “the idea of what is luxurious is changing; it’s about brand rather than luxury.”
 Quartz’s Marc Bain elaborated on this point, noting, “More often today it’s the brand—the image, and the storytelling—that attract [consumers].”

 It is not the products, themselves.

 Brands’ large-scale reliance on logos – paired with the fact that most fashion brands’ business models, especially those of conglomerate-owned companies, rely heavily on lower-priced items as the primary drivers of revenue – ultimately means that while brands spend significant sums on bi-annual runway shows and ad campaigns to showcase their newest creations, fashion’s most established brands are not in the business of selling fashion, per se.
 They are more realistically in the business of leveraging their wildly valuable intellectual property.